So, the disciplinary hearing is over and you’re nearing the end (hopefully). We share our 6 tips on what to include in a Disciplinary outcome letter.

 Finally, keep a record of the disciplinary details

 The disciplinary outcome letter should be kept on the employee’s file while the warning remains current.

 This means that, should the employee commit further offences during this period, the employer will be able to make decisions taking into account all relevant facts, even if the employee’s line manager at the time of the original misconduct has left the business.

 Need assistance with your Policies and Procedures but feel overwhelmed or don’t have the time or resources?
-Spend a minute or so checking out how our Online HR Toolkit can support you on getting sorted.
+Spend a minute or so checking out how our Online HR Toolkit can support you in getting sorted.
 We have 1000+ guidance documents and template letters, all up to date and downloadable, on almost every HR situation.
-Ensure you follow a fair procedure and head off problems at the pass.
-If you are interested in more, you can book a FREE 30 minute demo and explore more.
-You will speak to a member of our team who will answer any questions you may have.

 “Reassuring to know that there is up-to-date HR advice readily available” Read the full review

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact us.